5 Causes of Green Poop With IBS.

 Bacterial overgrowth means that the naturally occurring microorganisms inside your small intestine increase in number (overgrown).

-This overgrowth may have drawbacks on your digestive system function.
-The “too many” microorganisms may produce too much waste like gases or toxins.
-And the unwanted gas and waste may cause symptoms like distension, colics, severe diarrhea that may lead to green stool with IBS.
+This overgrowth may have drawbacks to your digestive system function.
+The “too many” microorganisms, like gases or toxins, may produce too much waste.
+And the unwanted gas and waste may cause symptoms like distension, colics, and severe diarrhea that may lead to green stool with IBS.

 Small Intestinal Bacterial Overgrowth (SIBO) is linked to IBS.
 But the research is conflicting:

-- However, another study found that SIBO is not consistent in All IBS Patients.
-In this study, SIBO was found in only 4% of IBS patients (they precisely the same percentage of SIBO found in the healthy persons included in the study).
+• However, another study found that SIBO is inconsistent in All IBS Patients.
+This study found SIBO in only 4% of IBS patients (precisely the same percentage of SIBO found in the healthy persons included in the study).

 6. Others.